 Do I Have Any Rights to My Spouse’s Business in a Las Vegas divorce?

-Spousal businesses are almost always complicated property division issues.
+Spousal businesses in a divorce are almost always complicated property division issues.
 There are many factors to consider concerning the founding of the business, commingling of marital funds, enforceable marital agreements, buy/sell agreements, third-party investor ownership, etc. It takes years of dedicated divorce law experience to determine the spousal rights of a business.
 Therefore, only the top Las Vegas divorce lawyers should be representing you if you and/or your spouse have a business that needs to be valued and divided during divorce proceedings.
 Our Las Vegas divorce attorneys, Jennifer V. Abrams and Vincent Mayo have successfully represented hundreds of business owners or their spouses with these complicated business property issues.

 Las Vegas Divorce FAQ – Child Custody Issues